rocky/python-uncompyle6/HOW-TO-REPORT-A-BUG.md

 ## Do you have valid bytecode?

-As mentioned in README.rst, this project doesn't handle obfuscated code.
+As mentioned in README.rst, this project doesn't handle obfuscated code or release candidates.
 See README.rst for suggestions for how to remove some kinds of obfuscation.

 Checking if bytecode is valid is pretty simple: disassemble the code.